Tech-Giant/GmailLogoutExtension/README.md

   ![alt text] (https://cloud.githubusercontent.com/assets/3829498/18223646/46e4f61c-71db-11e6-9158-8494a409d18d.png)

-* Open Browser and login to your fb account and after 5 minutes you will be logged-out from facebook.
+* Open Browser and login to your Gmail account and after 5 minutes you will be logged-out from Gmail.